fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> It feels like there is too much to learn to be a professional programmer, I just want to build websites!

 > What are your thoughts on GraphQL and REST API's?

 > Help my job is making me obsolete!
 What can I do if my company doesn't use modern technology?